 The first symptom of IBMPFD is often muscle weakness (myopathy), which typically appears in mid-adulthood.
 Weakness first occurs in muscles of the hips and shoulders, making it difficult to climb stairs and raise the arms above the shoulders.
 As the disorder progresses, weakness develops in other muscles in the arms and legs.
 Muscle weakness can also affect respiratory and heart (cardiac) muscles, leading to life-threatening breathing difficulties and heart failure.

 In about one-third of people with IBMPFD, the disorder also affects the brain.
 IBMPFD is associated with a brain condition called frontotemporal dementia, which becomes noticeable in a person's forties or fifties.
 People with frontotemporal dementia initially may have trouble speaking, remembering words and names (dysnomia), and using numbers (dyscalculia).
 Over time, the condition damages parts of the brain that control reasoning, personality, social skills, speech, and language.
-Personality changes, a loss of judgment, and inappropriate social behavior are also hallmarks of the disease.
+Personality changes, loss of judgment, and inappropriate social behavior are also hallmarks of the disease.
 As the dementia worsens, affected people ultimately become unable to speak, read, or care for themselves.

 People with IBMPFD usually live into their fifties or sixties.